 Wheated Mashbill: replaces rye content with wheat (Pappy Van Winkle, Weller)

 Rye Mashbill: mash made with a little more than 50 percent rye (Sazerac)

-Upon the release of the high-end Wellers and all the Van Winkle Collection, Buffalo Trace has gone as far to warn hunters of predatory pricing, and encourages them to report it to local liquor authorities.
+Upon the release of the high-end Wellers and all the Van Winkle Collection, Buffalo Trace has gone as far as to warn hunters of predatory pricing and encourages them to report it to local liquor authorities.
 In fact, due to explosive bottle demand, Facebook has become something of a haven for whiskey's black markets — a place to buy the hard-to-find bourbon drinkers crave, albeit for many times the retail price.
-If you want to understand what a fair price for any of Buffalo Trace's marquis bottles is, tools like BoozApp or accounts like Overpriced Bourbon on Instagram are good starting points.
+If you want to understand what a fair price for any of Buffalo Trace's marquis bottles is, tools like BoozApp are good starting points.

 The whiskey landscape is run almost entirely by a handful of conglomerates and mega-corporations, and Buffalo Trace Distillery stands out.
 Names like Van Winkle, Weller, E.H.
 Taylor and Blanton’s are some of the most sought-after bottles of brown on the planet, and that’s before mentioning the coveted Antique Collection and O.F.C.
 Vintage releases.

 While all those names carry weight with collectors and award show judges, its humbler mainline bottles are no less noble.
 Dating back to 2000, Buffalo Trace and Eagle Rare — the brand’s two most available brands — have earned more awards than are worth counting.